SamuelSwartzberg/flashcardifying_text_temp/inf.md

 The opposite of garbage data is live data.
 Outside of programming, garbage data is sometimes used for data that is unusable in some way (e.g. corrputed, garbled)

+#### manual memory management

+In C, dynamic memory allocation is done by manual memory allocation. malloc() allocates the specified number of bytes calloc() allocates the specified number of bytes, and sets them to 0 free() releases teh specified block of memory back to the system.

+#### automatic memory management

+The three most common types of automatic memory management are garbage collection, automatic reference counting, and RAII.

-#### garbage collection
+##### garbage collection

 Garbage collection is a form of automatic memory management in which a garbage collector deallocates garbage memory.

-#### reference counting
+##### reference counting

-(manual) reference counting is a form of manual memory management automatic reference counting is a form of manual memory management In reference counting, when no more references to a certain object exist, then it is destroyed In reference counting, a thing as some kind of field indicating how many references to it exists.
+(manual) reference counting is a form of manual memory management automatic reference counting is a form of automatic memory management In reference counting, when no more references to a certain value exist, then it is destroyed In reference counting, a value (most commonly an object) as some kind of field indicating how many references to it exists.
 In manual reference counting, we call increment and decrement methods to indicate how many references there are.
 In automatic reference counting, increment/decrement methods for refrences are called automatically.
 Circular set of references are called reference circles. reference circles can allow things in refrence counting to never reach reference count 0 and thus be destroyed.

+In rusts implementation of reference counting, dropping Rc<T> decreases the reference count.

+##### RAII

+RAII = resource acquisition is initialization
+In RAII, memory for a value is allocated by its constructor and deallocated by its destructor.
+In rust, the destructor for RAII is drop() of the Drop Trait.
+In rust, when a variable goes out of scope, the value it owns is dropped.

 ## libraries